Implement your own client

 Try not to use tokio-specific code

-Using Tokio inside your client would make it unusable on the web.
+Using Tokio inside your client implementation would make it unusable on the web.

 Of course, if your custom client deals with native-specific stuff like the filesystem, stdio, etc., then it may be reasonable.